codingPhuc/obsidian_git_computer_network/importance for final exam/Network protocols.md

 the ip address on the reservation mean that the devices in the resivation will aways receive the same ip address this is usally used by router and switches as appose to host end devices

 ## FTP (file transfer Protocol )
+standard protocol that is used to transfer file between computer and servers over a network